felixsnz/obsidian-morcs-kit/README.md

 - **Assets:** A place to store resources like images or audio files that support your notes.
 - **Home:** An introductory note, serving as the central hub for navigation and overview of the vault.

-## Sample Content

-To help you get started, some folders contain example notes.
-These serve as practical illustrations of how each folder can be utilized.
-Feel free to explore these examples to better understand the potential uses of each section.

-## How to Use This Template

-- Customize each folder according to your personal or professional needs.
-- Use the Home note to set your objectives and outline the structure of your vault.
-- Feel free to add, remove, or modify any part of this template to better suit your individual workflow.

-This template is a guideline to help you start building your own personalized digital knowledge base in Obsidian.
-Explore and adapt it to create a system that works best for you.